LeenaJannatipour/cse15l-lab-reports/lab-report-3.md

 1. grep -c
   - this will output the count of lines that match <<string>> in one or more files
   - this will not display the lines that are matched, only a single number for the number of occurrences
+  - this is useful if you want to filter out the number of times a string occurs in a file
+  - The below code block will count the number of times grep searches for "e" in pmed file in the plos folder in the technical directory.
+  - The second code block will count the number of times grep searches for "a" in water_fees.txt in the Media folder located in the government folder in the technical directory
 ```
   [cs15lsp23kd@ieng6-201]:stringsearch-data:119$ grep -c "e" technical/plos/pmed.0020281.txt
   32